Syllabus for NUR-732

 Advisory: Students who do not have updated e-portfolios will not be able to register for this course.
-Open only to Thomas Edison State College students enrolled in the MSN degree and Nurse Administration Certificate Programs.
+Open only to Thomas Edison State University students enrolled in the MSN degree and Nurse Administration Certificate Programs.

 After successfully completing this course, the student will be able to:

 CO1 Apply theoretical constructs to influence change in a variety of healthcare environments.